OsamaBanat/R.Programming-Assignment4/CodeBook.md

 - y: label of type of activity performed (WALKING, SITTING, etc.).

 - remaining variables: Sensor measurements related to mean and standard deviation signals from accelerometer and gyroscope data.

+'total_acc_x': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.

+'body_gyro_x': The units are radians/second.

+Notes: Features are normalized and bounded within [-1,1].

+These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ---